Top five tips to maximizing the life of your horse tack and equipment

 Taking the time to properly care for your tack is essential to maximizing its life and usefulness.

 In order to maximize the useful life of your horse tack and equipment, you must properly maintain it.
 Tack and equipment costs can have a huge impact on your entire horse budget.
 Tack that is properly cared for not only lasts longer, but it can also prevent accidents and injury to both horse and rider due to broken equipment.
-Read on to discover the top five ways to maximize the life of your tack and equipment.
+Read on to discover five simple tips from Michigan State University Extension to maximize the life of your tack and equipment.

 Clean up your tack room